-Cat leukaemia: identifying the signs of feline leukaemia (FeLV) 1 min read
+Cat leukaemia: spotting the signs of feline leukaemia 1 min read

 Feline leukaemia virus (FeLV) is a highly contagious, common condition that can weaken your cat’s immune system and even cause death.
 It’s one of the most common infectious diseases in cats, alongside feline immunodeficiency virus (FIV).

 Can I reduce the risk of my cat getting FeLV?

 Feline leukaemia is generally transmitted through contact with saliva from an infected cat.
 Certain “social” behaviours such as mutual grooming and sharing food or water bowls can spread the disease; some cats become infected through bite wounds.
 While all cats are at risk, outdoor cats, cats with a weakened immune system, and those that haven’t been neutered are most at risk.

 Vaccination is an effective way of protecting your cat against this nasty disease and prevent the spread of cat leukaemia – just speak to your vet to book your cat’s annual booster injections.

 Feline leukaemia can be tricky to spot, as infected cats don’t always show signs of the disease.
 The symptoms are listed below: